-For more information about anything on this page, contact the Inclusive Services Coordinator at (630) 279-8696 or email firstname.lastname@example.org.
+For more information about anything on this page, contact the Inclusive Services Librarian at (630) 279-8696 or email firstname.lastname@example.org.

 Individuals with Visual Impairments & Other Disabilities

 - Chicago Lighthouse: In addition to being the home of CRIS radio, the Chicago Lighthouse is a not-for-profit agency committed to providing the highest quality educational, clinical, vocational and rehabilitation services for children, youth and adults who are blind or visually impaired, including deaf-blind and multi-disabled.